ASME Pressure Vessel Standards: Ensuring Safety & Quality

 Are there different ASME codes for different types of pressure vessels, and how do they vary?

-Yes, the ASME Boiler and Pressure Vessel Code (BPVC) includes different sections that apply to various types of pressure vessels and boilers.
-For example, Section VIII is dedicated to pressure vessels and outlines the design, materials, fabrication, inspection, testing, and certification requirements.
-Each section is tailored to address the specific safety concerns and operational requirements of different vessel types.
+Yes, the ASME Boiler and Pressure Vessel Code (BPVC) includes several sections for different types of pressure vessels and boilers.
+For example, Section VIII focuses specifically on pressure vessels and defines their design, materials, fabrication, inspection, and certification processes.
+Each section targets the unique safety and operational needs of specific vessel categories.

 What are the consequences of operating a pressure vessel that does not meet ASME standards?